stacyholtz6/Word-Guess-Game/README.md

 ```
 ##### Hint Button:
 ```
+    FUNCTIONALITY:
+      - when clicked it gives the user a hint.
+      - when clicked again the hint is hidden.
 ```
 ![Hint Button](assets/images/clickMe.gif)

 ##### Correct Answer:
 ```
+    FUNCTIONALITY:
+      - When the user guesses the correct work it is displayed on the screen.
+      - The game resets and is ready for the user to guess a new word.
 ```
 ![correct](assets/images/correct.gif)

 ##### Wrong Answer:
 ```
+  FUNCTIONALITY:
+    - When the user runs out of guesses the correct word is displayed on the screen.
+    - The game resets and is ready for the user to guess a new word.
 ```
 ![lost](assets/images/lost.gif)